-This vehicle may be equipped with speed restricted tires.
-Check each tire's sidewall for maximum rated speed.
-The vehicle should not be operated at sustained speed in excess of maximum rated speed.
-Failure to comply with these speed restrictions could cause sudden tire failure which can result in death, personal injury or property damage.
+This vehicle is equipped with speed restricted tires.
+Check each tire's sidewall and/or tire manufacturer's data book for maximum rated speed.
+The vehicle should not be operated at speeds in excess of the maximum rated speed.
+Failure to comply with these speed restrictions could cause sudden tire failure, which can result in property damage or personal injury.